Skip to main content

 Moderate relevance

-Pays a lump sum on diagnosis of specific serious conditions such as cancer, heart attack, or stroke.
-Often considered alongside life cover where the household relies on a single IT income or where extended recovery from a serious diagnosis could disrupt contracted project commitments.
+Trauma cover pays a lump sum if you are diagnosed with one of a defined list of serious conditions, such as cancer, a heart attack, or a stroke.
+It is often held alongside life cover where the household relies on a single IT income, or where a long recovery from a serious diagnosis could disrupt contracted project work and the income that comes with it.

 TPD